About the INSIGHT Inventory

 It acknowledges that most people change behavior between environments.
 This helps users drop judgments of others (because they only see them in one setting) and learn more about their own reactions to stress.

-It identifies how stress and triggers can make it all go wrong
+Identifies how stress and triggers can make everything go wrong

 Emphasizes that the best intentions to communicate and lead better can be lost when triggered by stress.
 Participants learn to eliminate their derailing reactions and move back to their strengths.

 Considerations for facilitators and trainers

 The online Facilitator Center is available 24/7 and offers a comprehensive selection of facilitator guides, activities, videos, and slides.
 Public train-the-trainer seminars and a (soon to come) online train-the-trainer e-course are also available.

 Is available in various formats